 By the end of the 180os, with a growing middle class and the advent of affordable push-operated mechanical mowers, something much like the suburban property you know today was taking shape in America.

-But enough with the past, today we’re here to talk about the latest and greatest lawn care, gardening, and landscaping tools you can use to make your work in the yard as efficient, easy, and enjoyable as possible so you have more time to appreciate your property.
+But enough with the past, today we’re here to talk about the latest and greatest lawn care, landscaping, and gardening tools you can use to make your work in the yard as efficient, easy, and enjoyable as possible so you have more time to appreciate your property.
 Because sure, scythes and sheep work well enough for keeping grass shorn, but wouldn’t you rather have a self-propelled battery-powered 22-inch lawn mower that can chop its way through a 15,000-plus square foot yard on a single charge?
 Yeah, so would that 17th-century lesser baron, but he didn’t have Home Depot.

 Here are six tools the modern man (or woman) needs to make yard work less work.